“The artist is nothing without the gift, but the gift is nothing without work.” – Emile Zola

 Housing, Meals, Accessibility:

-Staying in residence at OAC is free of charge, spaces are all fully furnished and linens are provided.
+Staying in residence at OAC is free of charge - however a 10 hours of work exchange a week is required and is negotiated upon the first few weeks of your residency; spaces are all fully furnished and linens are provided.
 Laundry facilities are located at four of the residencies and shared by all residents.
 Spouses and significant others are welcome to visit, but not to stay for the duration of the residency, without special permission.
+Pets are not allowed during your stay.

-Our facilities are located in a remote, rural area and the majority of our land is accessible only through unpaved roads and dirt trails.
+Our facilities are located in a remote, rural area and the majority of the land which OAC has access to at the farm is accessible only through unpaved roads and dirt trails.
 Be aware that the terrain is rolling and sometimes rugged.
-Artists in wheelchairs or with vision-impairment cannot be accommodated at this time in selected spaces, however can be situated in some of the residencies in the town of Belle.
+Artists in wheelchairs or with vision-impairment cannot be accommodated at this time in selected spaces, however can be situated in some of the OAC owned properties in the town of Belle.